infiniteopt/InfiniteOpt.jl/docs/src/guide/expression.md

 julia> f = parameter_function(sin, t)
 sin(t)
 ```
-Here we created an infinite parameter function object, added it to `model`, and
+Here we created an parameter function object, added it to `model`, and
 then created a Julia variable `f` that serves as a `GeneralVariableRef` that points
 to it.
 From here we can treat `f` as a normal infinite variable and use it with
 measures, derivatives, and constraints.
 For example, we can do the following: